-Depending on which method you use to buy and sell bitcoins, bitcoin cash, litecoins, and ether, transaction times can vary from near-instantaneous to a couple of days.
+Depending on which method you use to buy and sell bitcoins, litecoins, ether, and other cryptocurrencies, transaction times can vary from near-instantaneous to a couple of days.
 Whatever method you use for buying and selling, you lock in the rate at which the digital currency is going for — even if it triples in value or gets cheaper minutes after making a purchase or sale.

-For instant transactions with fees comparable with buying and selling using your bank account, you can use cash from your USD wallet to either purchase bitcoins, bitcoin cash, litecoins, and ether, or deposit sales proceeds directly into it.
-You also have the option depositing USD from your bank account directly into your USD wallet free of any fees, though this takes 4–5 business days to complete.
+For instant transactions with fees comparable to buying and selling using your bank account, you can use cash from your USD wallet to purchase supported cryptocurrencies or deposit sales proceeds directly into it.
+You also have the option to deposit USD from your bank account straight into your USD wallet free of any fees, though this can take up to five business days to complete.

-If you don't mind the higher fees, you can use either a debit or credit card to purchase digital currencies and/or deposit your proceeds from selling them into your PayPal account.
-These transactions are executed almost instantly, so if you need some ether in a hurry but have no funds in your USD wallet, this is the only route to go — just be ready to eat a hefty 4% fee for purchases and deposits over $78.
+If you don't mind the higher fees, you can use either a debit or credit card to purchase digital currencies and/or deposit your proceeds into your PayPal account.
+These transactions are executed almost instantly, so if you need some ether in a hurry but have no funds in your USD wallet, it's the only route to go — just be ready to eat a hefty 4% fee for purchases and deposits over $78.

-Coinbase places limits on how much you can purchase and sell on a weekly basis.
-Coinbase increases spending limits based on the length of time and volume of trading you've done, along with identity verification such as providing your phone number, personal details, and a government ID.
+Coinbase places limits on how much you can purchase and sell every week.
+Coinbase increases spending limits based on the length of time and volume of trading you've done, along with identity verification, such as providing your phone number, personal details, and a government ID.

-Of course, you can further increase you weekly limits by adding in more bank accounts and credit or debit cards if you plan on heavily investing on digital currencies, which in turn will also increase your limits as your trading volume get higher.
+If you haven't verified your identity with Coinbase, however, you can still further increase your weekly limits by adding in more bank accounts and credit or debit cards, especially if you plan on heavily investing in digital currencies.
+Doing so will increase your daily and weekly limits as your trading volume get higher.

-Your spending limits are fully refilled every seven days, at a rate of 1/7 a day.
-So if you sold bitcoins at your maximum limit of $49,000, your limit would slowly refill by $7,000 each day for seven days until its fully replenished.
+Your weekly spending limits are fully refilled every seven days at a rate of 1/7 a day.
+So if you sold bitcoins at your maximum limit of $49,000, your limit would slowly refill by $7,000 each day for seven days until it's fully replenished.

 These limits are only regarding Coinbase itself.
-Your bank may have limits that are lower, so read the fine print in your banking contract or call your bank to find out what those limits are.
+Your bank may have more restrictions, so read the fine print in your banking contract or call your bank to find out what those limits are.